-More than likely, you had to drop your email address.
+More than likely, you had to wait.

 What about chatbots?

-According to Chatbots Magazine “A Chatbot is a computer program powered by AI that allows you to interact with the customers via a chat interface.”
+According to Chatbots Magazine “A chatbot is a computer program powered by AI that allows you to interact with the customers via a chat interface.”

-Do check this whitepaper to know more.
+Check out this whitepaper if you want to know more.

-I believe Chatbots were invented to bridge human limitations.
+Chatbots were invented to bridge human limitations.